bankin/redis-solution/README.md

 messages and registering multiple consumers relatively easy passing the sync task back to Redis.
-I had tons of issues (mostly due to my lack of knowledge on how to use it properly) with reading the stream, staying alive for new "events" and general cryptic errors overall
+I had tons of issues (mostly due to my lack of knowledge on how to use it properly) with reading the stream, staying alive for new "events" and general errors overall

 ## Improvements

+- Actually processing ~2x messages with 2x the consumers
 - Testing
 - Error handling
-- Configurations
 - Dangling Redis connections
-- Worker Ids